Skip to main content

 Test Webhook Payload

-The test webhook uses the same payload structure as real webhooks, but contains empty data.
-Example:
+The test webhook uses the same payload structure as real webhooks for that chain, but contains empty data.
+The shape varies by chain — make sure your handler tolerates the right one.

 {